alex89912/TempOral/README.md

 2. **Write Your Code**: Use your preferred text editor or IDE to write TempOral code.
 TempOral syntax is intuitive and easy to learn.

 3. **Save Your App**: Save your TempOral application files.
-As soon as you save, TempOral will update your running application to reflect the changes.
+As soon as you save, TempOral will update your running application to reflect the changes immediately (needs the flag `--restart-on-edit` and `--file <file name>`).

 4. **Experiment and Iterate**: Explore different ideas, tweak parameters, and debug issues in real-time.
 TempOral empowers you to iterate rapidly and see the effects of your changes instantly.